COVESA/capicxx-wamp-runtime/README.md

 ### CommonAPI C++ WAMP Runtime

-CommonAPI runtime with WAMP messaging
+CommonAPI runtime support for WAMP messaging.
+Please note that this project is under development.
+For more information, please refer to the companion project: https://genivi.github.io/capicxx-wamp-tools/

 ##### Copyright
 Copyright (C) 2017, itemis AG.